defold/doc/docs/en/manuals/atlas.md

 ## Creating an Atlas

-Select <kbd>New ▸ Atlas</kbd> from the context menu in the Project Explorer.
+Select <kbd>New... ▸ Atlas</kbd> from the context menu in the *Assets* browser.
 Name the new atlas file.
 The editor will now open the file in the atlas editor.
 The atlas properties are shown in the
 *Properties* pane so you can edit them (see below for details).

 You need to populate an atlas with images or animations before you can use it as a graphics source for object components like Sprites and ParticleFX components.